Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 Shungite Plates and Crystal Attachments

 Shungite is a carbon-rich mineral from Russia.
-While shungite does contain some conductive carbon, a thin polished plate glued to a phone case does not provide RF shielding.
+While shungite contains some conductive carbon, a thin polished plate glued to a phone case does not provide RF shielding.
 RF shielding requires a continuous conductive enclosure around the source (Faraday cage principle) — not a small piece of mineral on one face.
 There are zero peer-reviewed studies demonstrating that a shungite phone plate reduces SAR or RF power density at the user’s head.
 This is a minerals-as-medicine claim dressed up in physics language.

 Back-of-Phone-Only Shields